Alternatives to Hashicorp Vault

-A Practical Approach to Just-in-Time Access for Developers
+A Practical Approach to Just-in-Time (JIT) Access for Developers

-You’ve done it— you’ve taken the plunge.
-You’re ready to move away from complicated user management like LDAP, ready to stop worrying about private keys existing on developer laptops, and ready to up your compliance game with audit trails all of your SSH and database sessions.
+So you’re ready to move away VPN or from complicated user management like LDAP, ready to stop worrying about private keys existing on developer laptops, and ready to up your compliance game with audit trails on all of your SSH and database sessions.

 3 ways to Implement Role-Based Access Controls for Kubernetes